 |2006||24||FSU, Clemson, Miami|

 On a side note, Rivals CRIMINALLY underrated the Hokies 2007 class (a class that produced, to name a few, Tyrod Taylor, Danny Coale, Darren Evans, Blake DeChristopher, Jaymes Brooks, Davon Morgan, Barquell Rivers, Josh Oglesby, Chris Drager, Greg Nosal, Cris Hill and yes, even one Alonzo Tweedy).
-That class probably had more to do with Rivals declaring in 2011 with this article that since their inception, Virginia Tech had the greatest positive differential in terms of winning percentage compared to their average recruiting rank, than any class other than maybe the 2008 one.
+That class, probably more than any class other than maybe 2008, had more to do with Rivals declaring in 2011, with this article, that since their inception, Virginia Tech had the greatest positive differential in terms of winning percentage compared to their average recruiting rank.

 |Year||Rivals Final National Recruiting Rank||ACC Schools That Finished Higher (in order)|

 |2011||33||FSU, Clemson, North Carolina, UVA|

 |2010||23||FSU, Miami, Clemson|